-Bitlum, a startup building products, and services on top the Lighting Network has announced the alpha version of ZigZag, a crypto assets exchange platform based on the Lightning Network.
+Bitlum, a startup building products/services on top of the Lighting Network has announced the alpha version of ZigZag, a crypto assets exchange platform based on the Lightning Network.

 First, Bitlum will focus on solving the problem of high fees and long wait times by focusing on integration with lightning network wallets and increasing the active user base.
-Eventually, Bitlum aims to enable trustless exchange when cross chain atomic swaps are available.
+Eventually, Bitlum aims to enable trustless exchange when cross-chain atomic swaps are available.

-In later phases of development, Bitlum will look to become a Lightning Network payment provider while developing the tools and mechanisms for managing funds locked in payment channels.
+In later development phases, Bitlum will look to become a Lightning Network payment provider while developing the tools and mechanisms for managing funds locked in payment channels.

 The ZigZag platform will also allow external investors to earn money by locking their funds into its payment channel provider.